-9. Minutes of the Public Rights of Way Committee held on 15 March 2018 Cllr Sanders, Chairman of the Public Rights of Way Committee, referred to item 55b), the revenue budget.
-There was a relatively small reduction in the revenue budget but its value was down in absolute terms and the base budget is being constantly eroded at a time when the Public Rights of Way team is taking on additional responsibilities.
+9. Minutes of the Public Rights of Way Committee held on 15 March 2018 its value was down in absolute terms and the base budget is being constantly eroded at a time when the Public Rights of Way team is taking on additional responsibilities.